mlswg/mls-protocol/draft-barnes-mls-protocol.md

 application.

-Regardless of how messages are kept in sequence, implementations MUST only update their cryptographic state when handshake messages are received.
+Regardless of how messages are kept in sequence, implementations MUST only update their cryptographic state when valid handshake messages are received.
 Generation of handshake messages MUST be stateless, since the endpoint cannot know at that time whether the change implied by the handshake message will succeed or not.